Ishoshot/Instagram_clone/README.md

 # Instagram_clone
-This is a imple and minified
+This is a simple and minified version of Instafram